A Return To Progressive Field

 Falsetto-the thin, upper range of the voice where only the extreme outer edges of the vocal folds vibrate.

-triad built on the key (or root) note of any given scale.
+Tonic Chord-a major triad built on the key (or root) note of any given scale.
 In the key of C major, the tonic chord is C-E-G.

-h sound uttered with voice or whisper characterized by the resonance from the vocal cavities.
+Vowel-a speech sound uttered with voice or whisper characterized by the resonance from the vocal cavities.

 Board Member At Large- is responsible for reflecting the membership's needs and desires to the Board.